laof/file-start/README.md

-# files_server
+# shared-files
-A Simple File Sharing Service in LAN
+A Simple File Sharing Service in LAN, You can upload and download files on different devices,Computer to computer, phone to computer, etc.
 # Network Neighborhood

 # Installation